How to Get Good Sleep with a Bad Back

+Ever notice after that night of tossing and turning, counting sheep, or even your ceiling pattern, that you wake up feeling more back pain?
 When it's finally morning and you have to start your day, you find yourself a little more annoyed from a lack of a good night's sleep.
-Have you been there?
 There's an actual connection between back pain and sleep (and the bad days that follow).
 They go hand-in-hand.

 “We don’t take sleep seriously enough,” said Michael J. Sateia, M.D., medical director of the Sleep Disorders Service at Dartmouth-Hitchcock Medical Center in Lebanon, New Hampshire.
 “It’s essential to life.
 If you disrupt the sleep cycle, you could face grave health repercussions throughout your body.”

 Getting enough sleep may eliminate health risks, but which ones?
 Let's examine them.

 What does a bad night's sleep mean to your health?
 Low-quality sleep or sleep deprivation may negatively impact your mood, which then instills consequences for learning, the ability to retain information, and even motivation levels.

 Researchers Timothy P. Brawn, et al, at the University of Chicago observed that “Findings indicate that although people may appear to forget much of their learning over the course of a day, a night’s sleep will restore it; moreover, sleep protected the memory from loss over the course of the next day.
 In other words, sleep can dramatically affect the way you live…and remember it!”

 When you don't sleep well, it carries over and can affect the rest of your day, specifically lack of focus, increased anxiety, and even feelings of depression.